• Home

 How to Store

-After whipping up your favorite Scalloped potato recipe with cream, you should make sure to store any leftovers in an air-tight container.
+After whipping up your favorite Scalloped potato recipe with cream, you should make sure to store any leftovers in an airtight container.
 The dish can be kept inside the refrigerator and reheated alongside other Thanksgiving leftovers, such as savory stuffing or green bean casserole.

 How to Reheat

-For the best results, when reheating your scalloped potatoes, you’ll want to remove them from the freezer and allow them to thaw first.
 If you don’t, you can end up drying out the potatoes, rather than getting the rich, moist, cheesy goodness we all know and love.
 Plus, cooking the potatoes from frozen can increase the cooking time.

-To make sure you get the best scalloped potatoes possible, add a little cream to the dish after it’s defrosted.
+To make sure you get the best-scalloped potatoes possible, add a little cream to the dish after it’s defrosted.
 This helps loosen up the potatoes and add moisture back to the dish.

 How to Freeze